 Role: Co-leader, SEI Initiative on Fossil Fuels and Climate Change

 Expertise: energy and international climate change policy

-He brings over 20 years of professional experience in energy and environmental analysis and capacity building.
+Michael has over 25 years of professional experience in energy and environmental analysis and capacity building.
 He has worked throughout North America, Africa, Asia, Latin America, and Europe with support from government agencies, development banks, foundations, utilities, and non-profit groups.

 Impact of phasing out federal coal and oil leases on CO2 emissions and 2°C goals (Policy brief - 2016)

 Fossil fuel production in a 2°C world: The equity implications of a diminishing carbon budget (Discussion brief - 2016)

 Natural Gas: Guardrails for a Potential Climate Bridge (Paper - 2015)

 The SEI Initiative on Fossil Fuels and Climate Change (Fact sheet - 2015)

 Addressing the risk of double counting emission reductions under the UNFCCC (Journal article - 2015)